jinleiphys/Nuclear_Reaction_Studies_Weakly_Bound_Projectiles/slides.md

 ---

 # The Ichimura-Austern-Vincent (IAV) model
-A fully quantum mechanical model for the breakup reactions
+A fully quantum mechanical model for the breakup reactions.
+(M. Ichimura, N. Austern, and C. M. Vincent, PRC 32, 431 (1985))

 Inclusive breakup :
 $$
 a + A \to b + B^* ,
 $$